jeremyadamsfisher/shakespeare_transformer/journal.md

 ## Nov 5th, 2023

+### v0.0.14

+Fixed an off-by-one issue with the number of valid blocks.

+Saturday vRAM for gpt3-small config.

+Tripled the dataset size.
+(Aiming for a 7-8 hour training run.)

 ### v0.0.13

 Passed the block to the model, then created the shifted sequence within the model code.
 Still getting 9-10 iterations/second.
 Reverting.